Dorothy Liebes: Career

 After several years as a schoolteacher, Liebes decided to become a textile designer, and studied weaving at Hull House, Chicago, and made study trips to France, Italy, Guatemala, and Mexico to learn about traditional weaving forms.
 After working abroad, Liebes returned to the United States and opened her eponymous studio in San Francisco.
 Her first studio, opened at 526 Powell Street in San Francisco in 1930, specialized in custom handwoven pieces for architects and interior designers.
 In 1935, Liebes met architect Frank Lloyd Wright at Taliesin in Spring Green, Wisconsin.
 Wright had an influence in her design philosophy.
 Dorothy Liebes Design, Inc. was opened in 1937, though her husband opposed, in San Francisco.
 By 1938 she had seventeen men and women working in her studio.
 In 1942, Liebes moved her studio in San Francisco to 545 Sutter Street.
 Following demand, she opened a second studio in New York.
 She relocated full-time to New York City in 1948.

 Her fabrics were known for their bold color combinations and interesting textures, and often used unexpected materials such as feathers, plastics, metallics, jute, ticker tape, leather strips, and bamboo.
 They were commissioned by architects, including Frank Lloyd Wright, Edward Durell Stone, Miller and Pflueger and Samuel Marx.
 Other clients included King Ibn Saud of Saudi Arabia, the Ahwahnee Hotel in Yosemite, and the Paramount Theatre in Oakland, California.
 Her textiles were also used in airplanes, ocean liners, theatres and hotels.
+Frequently overlooked are Liebes's contributions to accessory and fashion design.
+Many pioneers of the "American Look" (Claire McCardell, Clare Potter, Pauline Trigère, Lilly Daché, Louella Ballerino, Adele Simpson, and Nettie Rosenstein) used fabrics designed by Liebes.
+Her close, personal relationships with costume designers Gilbert Adrian and Bonnie Cashin were forged in Hollywood, and thrived as each developed their own fashion lines.
+Her Hollywood connections, especially with Art Director Cedric Gibbons led to her distinctive modernist fabrics appearing in dozens of motion pictures.
+Most notably, her (uncredited) work appears in Adam's Rib (Metro-Goldwyn-Mayer, 1949) and East Side, West Side (Metro-Goldwyn-Mayer, 1949).

+Writing for the Cooper Hewitt, Smithsonian Design Museum at the time of a 2023 exhibit of her work, writer Matthew J. Kennedy observed: "Liebes textiles excel materially through the motion picture; despite being devoid of color, they still read as Liebes’s designs.
+They also contribute to the use of modern design in film set decoration to characterize that which is anti-traditional, transgressive, and—in the case of East Side, West Side—glamorous and sexy."